 - Understands others’ underlying needs, concerns and motivations and communicates effectively in sensitive situations

 - Resolves intra-team and inter-team conflicts effectively

-Collaboration and partnering (Level C - Builds strong networks internally and participates actively in external networks and think tanks):
+LEVEL C - Builds strong networks internally and participates actively in external networks and think tanks:

 - Builds strong networks internally

 - Participates actively in external networks and/or think tanks.